sy2002/QNICE-FPGA/doc/README.md

 2. Power-on the MEGA65 while you hold the `No Scroll` key.

-3. Choose an empty slot using `CTRL` plus the number of the empty slot
+3. Choose an empty slot using `CTRL` plus the number of the empty slot.

-4. Choose a `.cor` file from your SD Card using the arrow keys and `Return`
+4. Choose a `.cor` file from your SD Card using the arrow keys and `Return`.

 5. The MEGA65 is storing the core in non-volatile memory so that from now on, you can directly boot the core.